Black metal: Ideology

 The inverted Christian cross is a common symbol associated with black metal imagery, usually used to signify opposition to Christianity.

 Unlike other metal genres, black metal is associated with a worldview and ethos.
 It is fiercely opposed to Christianity and the other main institutional religions, Islam and Judaism.
 Many black metal bands are Satanists and see Satanism as a key part of black metal.
 Others advocate ethnic Paganism, "often coupled with nationalism", although the early Pagan bands did not call themselves 'black metal'.

 Black metal tends to be misanthropic and hostile to modern society.
 It is "a reaction against the mundanity, insincerity and emotional emptiness that participants feel is intrinsic to modern secular culture".
 Aaron Weaver from Wolves in the Throne Room said: "I think that black metal is an artistic movement that is critiquing modernity on a fundamental level, saying that the modern world view is missing something".
-As part of this, some parts of the scene glorify nature and have a fascination with the distant past.
-Black metal has been likened to Romanticism and there is an undercurrent of romantic nationalism in the genre.
+As part of this, black metal tends to glorify nature and have a fascination with the distant past.
+There is a tradition of environmentalism within black metal.
+The genre has been likened to Romanticism and there is an undercurrent of romantic nationalism in black metal.
 Sam Dunn noted that "unlike any other heavy metal scene, the culture and the place is incorporated into the music and imagery".
 Individualism is also an important part of black metal, with Fenriz of Darkthrone describing black metal as "individualism above all".
 Unlike other kinds of metal, black metal has numerous one-man bands.
 However, it is argued that followers of Euronymous were anti-individualistic, and that "Black Metal is characterized by a conflict between radical individualism and group identity and by an attempt to accept both polarities simultaneously".
-The black metal scene tends to oppose political correctness, humanitarianism, consumerism, globalization and homogeneity.
+The black metal scene tends to oppose political correctness, consumerism, globalization and homogeneity.

 In his master's thesis, Benjamin Hedge Olson wrote that some artists can be seen as transcendentalists.
 Dissatisfied with a "world that they feel is devoid of spiritual and cultural significance", they try to leave or "transcend" their "mundane physical forms" and become one with the divine.
 This is done through their concerts, which he describes as "musical rituals" that involve self-mortification and taking on an alternative, "spiritual persona" (for example, by the wearing of costume and face paint).

 Generally, black metal strives to remain an underground phenomenon.